Teotsiv/balena-sequencer/README.md

-# ultimate-noise-box
+# balena-sequencer
-Turn a Raspberry Pi 3 into the ultimate noise and relaxation machine.
+Turn a Raspberry Pi 3 into a simple balena-based musical electronic music instrument

 This is still a work in progress!
-You can learn more in the ongoing [build log](https://forums.balena.io/t/the-ultimate-diy-noise-machine/344407)

 ## Overview
-Here are the features of the noise machine:
+Here are the features of the sequencer:
 - Produces CD-quality stereophonic audio.
 - Usees real audio samples with gapless undetectable looping
 - A high quality built-in amplifier and speaker system and/or line level audio output